xuzhepku/php_test/README.md

 code tests for php

-These are sample and test code when I am learning php.
+These are sample and test codes when I am learning php.